digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

 The ESP32 sends the command byte 0x03 followed by 4 data bytes:

-1. most significant byte of the frequency (a 2 byte integer);
+1. most significant byte of the frequency (a 2-byte integer);

 2. least significant byte of the frequency